-Policy Number: MP.019.MPC Last Review Date: 02/16/2023 Effective Date: 03/01/2023
+Policy Number: MP.019.MPC Last Review Date: 02/15/2024 Effective Date: 03/01/2024

-- 2. Dimercaprol (BAL): indicated in the treatment of arsenic, gold and mercury (soluble inorganic compounds) poisoning, and as an adjunct in the treatment of lead toxicity, given intramuscularly. - 3.
+- 1. Desfuroxamine Mesylate: used for acute iron toxicity, and acute iron intoxication and chronic iron overload due to transfusion-dependent anemias.
+Intravenous preferred. - 2.
+Dimercaprol (BAL): indicated in the treatment of arsenic, gold and mercury (soluble inorganic compounds) poisoning, and as an adjunct in the treatment of lead toxicity, given intramuscularly. - 3.
 DMSA: an analogue of Dimercaprol that can be given orally for lead and arsenic poisoning. - 4.
 D-penicillamine: an oral chelating agent used for heavy metal toxicity lead, arsenic or mercury. - 5.
 Calcium Disodium Versante (CaNa2-EDTA): a drug used in the treatment of lead toxicity.
 It reduces the blood concentrations of lead, and increases urinary excretion of zinc.
 It has also been found to chelate iron, copper, calcium, and manganese.
 This drug is used in conjunction with BAL in cases of lead toxicity.
 It should never be used alone in treating lead toxicity because it chelates only extracellular and not intracellular lead. - 6.
 Edetate Disodium: a drug approved by the FDA for use in selected patients with high blood calcium levels (hypercalcemia) as well as for use among patients with heart rhythm problems due to intoxication with the drug, digitalis.